 - Makes great gifts and stocking stuffers

-I think everyone can find a use for a little zipper pouch like this one, and at this time of year they are great gift ideas – something for teacher with a few nice chocolate truffles inside?
+I think everyone can find a use for a little zipper pouch like this one, and at this time of year they are great gift ideas – something for teachers with a few nice chocolate truffles inside?

 **WARNING** But be careful!
 This pattern can be addictive!
 You might start with one, then you'll make a second and before you know it, you'll be knee deep in the cute little things – like the tribble (remember those?)
 How many takes did it need to get this scene without laughing!